alexec/fn/README.md

 * Formatting code.
 I don't care about opinions.
 * Verbosity.
 Long words used when short words would be fine.
 My screen is only so big.
 * Keyboard acrobatics.
 Code that looks like math.
 Syntax more like Ruby than C++.
+* Exception handling.
+Not try/catch or magic numbers.

 * Tools (especially compilers and type systems) that put barriers in the way of me solving my problem
   * I should be able to compile and run a tiny bit of my program to find out if it works without refactoring the whole codebase, and only when it works should I need to care about all the places that I need to fix